Q. What is my first step?

 Q. How do I get the 27 credits for my academy and State Exam transferred to my degree?

-A. Assuming that you are currently registered at Daytona State College, simply contact Luis Lopez for transfer of credit.
+A. Assuming that you are currently registered at Daytona State College, simply contact Todd Tiehen for transfer of credit.
 The transfer can occur at any time after you start the degree, but you also must be shown in the Criminal Justice Technology Bridge program (Program Code 2039.)
 We submit your transcript and your FDLE Global Profile Sheet showing your academy completion and your state exam results, and in a few weeks, the credits appear on your transcript.

 Q. I have taken classes in the military, through FDLE, and at three or four other colleges.
 Can I just get my academy credit and graduate without taking any more courses?